Najlaa-Shariefi/EDA-White-Wine-Dataset-using-R/README.md

 This data set is provided by Udacity using the following research article: Cortez, P.; Cerdeira, A.; Almeida, F.; Matos, T.; Reis, J. Modeling wine preferences by data mining from physicochemical properties.
 Decision Support Systems.
 2009, 47, 547-553.

 # Files
-EDA by Najlaa Shariefi.Rmd: R markdown file having all the code which generated graphs shown in the html version of the file:  EDA_by_Najlaa_Shariefi.html.
+ERD by Najlaa Shariefi.Rmd: R markdown file having all the code which generated graphs shown in the html version of the file:  ERD_by_Najlaa_Shariefi.html.

-EDA_by_Najlaa_Shariefi.html: The html copy of the project knited from rmd file, having all the graphs, analysis and summary of the project.
+ERD_by_Najlaa_Shariefi.html: The html copy of the project knited from rmd file, having all the graphs, analysis and summary of the project.

 wineQualityWhites.csv: Dataset for the project.